lidow2/AI-Learning-Blog/CallingOfDeepseekApi.md

    Some ranges from 0-1, some is (0,1], while some can set the temper larger than one

 D. Follow-up question
-When asking new question, DeepSeek would think over the connection between the current question and the former ones **It is the function that only AI can realize**
+When asking new question, DeepSeek would think over the connection between the current question and the former ones.
+**It is the function that only AI can realize.**
-If you search two questions sequentially in the search engineering, such as google You can never get the correct answer in the following way:
+If you search two questions sequentially in the search engineering, such as google.
+You can never get the correct answer in the following way:
 1st question: "What's the highest mountain"
 2nd question: "What about the 2nd?"